SteenOmicsLab/MGHPCC/README.md

 # FASTA file

-something something.

-The code expects a fasta file with decoys using the "rev_" prefix.
-If you have a fasta file without decoys please run:
+MSFragger expects a fasta file with decoys using the "rev_" prefix.
+If you have a fasta file without decoys please use philosopher as described HERE @@@@@@@.

-If you do have a fasta file with decoys but with a different prefix, it can be changed in the msfragger.sh script, line XXXX.
+If you do have a fasta file with decoys but with a different prefix, it can be changed in the msfragger.sh script, line @@@@@@.

 # MSfragger + PeptideProphet